katrienantonio/PE-pricing-analytics/README.md

 Course materials for the *Pricing analytics in R* course in March 2020 in Leuven and Brussels.

-📆 March, 2020 <br> 🕕 approx. 3h <br> 📌 IA|BE in Brussels, Data science
+📆 March, 2020 <br> 🕖 approx. 3h (in company) and 5h (for MSc students in
-for non-life insurance class at KU Leuven
+class) <br> 📍 IA|BE in Brussels, Data science for non-life insurance class at KU Leuven

 ## Goals of the workshop